Staff & Vestry

 Before ordained ministry, Adrian practiced corporate bankruptcy law and financial restructuring at the Wall Street firm Fried, Frank, Harris, Shriver & Jacobson LLP.
 She also has a history in dance ministry and a lifelong love of ballet.
 Adrian holds a B.A. from Duke University, a J.D. from Vanderbilt University Law School, and an M.Div. from Yale Divinity School.
 She is married to Jess Dannhauser, NYC Commissioner of the Administration for Children’s Services.
 They have a young daughter, Callaway.

-Browse Adrian’s Blog, read a Religion News Service article, or watch an Eyewitness News story on her ministry, “Ask Me for a Blessing.”
-Her book, Ask Me for a Blessing (You Know You Need One) was published this September and is featured in The Publishers Weekly 2022 Holiday Gift Guide!
+Browse Adrian’s Blog to learn about her ministry, “Ask Me for a Blessing.”
+Her book, Ask Me for a Blessing (You Know You Need One) was published in September 2022 and is featured in The Publishers Weekly 2022 Holiday Gift Guide.

 Click here to watch a video of her book launch, with remarks from New York City Mayor Eric Adams and Presiding Bishop Michael Curry.